Gone are the days of being an “authoritarian” or “permissive” parent here in the United States.

 Never heard of these four parenting styles?
 More than likely, you’ve heard of the classic three types, as discovered by Baumrind in the 1960s, including authoritarian parenting (too hard), permissive (too soft) and authoritative (just right).

 Then over the years, various other parenting discipline types have surfaced, like free-range parenting, tiger parents, attachment parenting, helicopter parents, lawnmower parents – even something called snowplough parenting.

 An expert opinion

-Eric Herman, clinical psychologist at the DMC Children’s Hospital of Michigan in Detroit, says when it comes to these categories, he has a difficult time believing they can be “this specific” – and that styles of parenting wouldn’t overlap.
+Eric Herman, clinical psychologist at the DMC Children’s Hospital of Michigan, says when it comes to the four newer categories, he has a difficult time believing they can be “this specific” – and that styles of parenting wouldn’t overlap.

 “I don’t think anyone says, ‘I’m picking a style,'” he says, but adds that these categories may just be a way to generalize what people’s attitudes about parenting are in the country.